Building MCP PyExec: Secure Python Execution Server with Docker & Authentication

 How It Works

-Example Third-Party Flow
+Example OAuth Flow

-# 1. Client initiates OAuth with provider parameter
+# 1. Client initiates OAuth authorization

-GET /oauth/authorize?response_type=code&client_id=CLIENT&provider=google
+GET /authorize?response_type=code&client_id=CLIENT_ID&redirect_uri=CALLBACK

-# 3. Google redirects back with code
+# 3. Server redirects with authorization code

-GET /oauth/third-party/callback/SESSION_ID?code=GOOGLE_CODE
+GET CALLBACK?code=AUTH_CODE&state=STATE

 JWT Implementation